0xhkamori/DataShield/README.md

 Encrypt & Decrypt files in telegram easily

 # **Introduction**
-DataShield is your key to data security on Telegram.
+DataShield is your personal file encryptor on Telegram.
   - Speed: Encryption and decryption are instant.
   - Convenience: All you need is Telegram and DataShield bot.
   - Security: DataShield use the proven AesCrypt algorithm to encrypt your files.